sojinsamuel/xrengine/README.md

     At this point, the database has been seeded.
 You can shut down the server with CTRL+C.

 #### 7. Local file server configuration
-   If the .env.local file y ou have has the line
+   If the .env.local file you have has the line
    ```STORAGE_PROVIDER=local```
    then the scene editor will save components, models, scenes, etc. locally
    (as opposed to storing them on S3).
 You will need to start a local server